-Maria Lourdes P. Gatmaytan, Filipino, 54 years old, was appointed Corporate Secretary on June 22, 2022.
-She is concurrently the Co-Head of Legal/ Head of Corporate Legal Affairs and Corporate Secretary of Bank of the Philippine Islands.
-She also serves as Corporate Secretary of BPI Asset Management and Trust Corporation, BPI Investment Management, Inc., and BPI/MS Insurance Corporation.
+Atty.
+Gatmaytan is concurrently the Co-Head of Legal / Head of Corporate Legal Affairs and Corporate Secretary of BPI.
+She also serves as Corporate Secretary of BPI Asset Management and Trust Corporation (also known as BPI Wealth - A Trust Corporation), BPI Investments Inc. (formerly: BPI Investment Management, Inc.), BPI/MS Insurance Corporation, and The Bank of the Philippine Islands Foundation, Inc.